COM 372—Theory and Research in Intercultural Communication

 · Many authors have theorized and researched the notion of cross-cultural adaptation, which entails moving from one culture to another culture, usually (but not always) learning the rules, norms, customs, and language of the new culture.
 We should differentiate between different types of cross-cultural travel.

 o Short-term travelers, such as those on vacations or business trips.
 But let’s get this straight up front—Culture shock/adaptation theory is not meant to apply to that drunken stint you spent in a jail in Tijuana!
-It is not even about a single stressful experience on any single trip, but about the ongoing stress of living in a new culture over a period of time.
+It is not about a single stressful experience on any single trip, but about the ongoing stress of living in a new culture over a period of time.

 o Sojourners, those who travel to a culture for an extended time, but still one with planned limits—that is, a plan to return, such as international students or those on an extended business assignment of (for example), one to three years

 o Immigrants, those who move to another culture with plans of making that culture their new home